sid7954/sid7954.github.io/index.md

 seo:
   title: Siddhant Garg
 ---
-I am a second year graduate student at the University of Wisconsin-Madison pursuing my Masters in Computer Science.
-I am working with Prof. Yingyu Liang on Natural Language Processing.
-In specific, I am working on transfer learning for text classification and adversarial NLP.
+I recently graduated with a Masters in Computer Science from the University of Wisconsin-Madison in May 2020.
+I completed my Masters Thesis under the guidance of Prof. Yingyu Liang on representation learning paradigms and their application to text classification.
+Prior to this, I completed my Bachelors in Co.mputer Science and Engineering from IIT Bombay in August 2018 where I was advised by Prof. Sunita Sarawagi.